Breastfeeding Q&A Part 2 with The Pump Station

 - Associate bottle feeding with breastfeeding by using similar "cues."

 - Try holding and cuddling the baby similar to breastfeeding.

 - Try holding a blanket or stuffed animal during breastfeeding, then having dad/caregiver hold the same comfort object during the bottle feed.

 - Or, if you sing a song during breastfeeding, use that same song when offering the bottle.

 - Try offering the breast first, then switch to the bottle when baby is sleepy (or after your first let down).

-What do the new AAP guidelines (March 2019) recommend regarding breastfeeding and early allergen introduction?
+What do you recommend for breastfeeding and early allergen introduction?

 At The Pump Station & Nurtury, we recommend Ready, Set, Food! because it lets mothers continue exclusive breastfeeding while also starting early, sustained allergen introduction.
 Ready, Set, Food! easily dissolves in breast milk, so breastfeeding mothers can continue to exclusively nurse without having to introduce solids before their baby is ready.
-At the same time, the system helps parents lower their child’s risk of developing food allergies, using the same amounts of allergens used in the clinical trials that provided the basis for the new AAP guidelines.
 Ready, Set, Food! contains only organic peanut, egg, and milk powders, with no added sugar or artificial additives.